“Patio Ondulado”

 Photos: Raphael Salazar

 La relación entre Christian Vinck y Juan Pablo Garza se origina en Maracaibo, Venezuela, durante su adolescencia en los años noventa.
 El barrio, el caminar, los afectos, la experimentación y el intercambio de referencias, sentaron las bases de una amistad que ha perdurado por más de treinta años.
-Este proceso no fue exclusivo entre ambos: un grupo extendido de amigos y amigas participó también de esos cruces de información y exploracion, muchos de los cuales terminaron vinculados al arte de una u otra manera.
+Este proceso no fue exclusivo entre ambos: sino se extiende a un grupo de amigos y amigas que participaron a esos cruces de información y exploración, muchos de los cuales terminaron vinculados al arte de una u otra manera.

 The relationship between Christian Vinck and Juan Pablo Garza originates in Maracaibo, Venezuela, during their adolescence in the 1990s.
-The neighborhood, walking, shared affections, experimentation, and the exchange of references laid the foundations for a friendship that has lasted for more than thirty years.
-This process was not exclusive to the two of them; an extended group of friends also took part in those exchanges of information and exploration, many of whom eventually became connected to art in one way or another.
+The neighborhood, the walks, the affections, the experimentation, and the exchange of references laid the foundations for a friendship that has endured for over thirty years.
+This process was not exclusive to the two of them; it extended to a group of friends who also participated in those exchanges of information and exploration—many of whom eventually became connected to art in one way or another.

-Maracaibo, the capital of Zulia, has forged a distinct identity shaped by its foundational geographic isolation, its port history, and its role in the oil economy—factors that have instilled in its inhabitants a strong regional pride and a particular way of understanding the world.
-This background serves as the starting point for El Patio Ondulando, an exhibition conceived as an exercise in affective memory and a space of symbolic production around diaspora, painting, assemblage, and a series of shared stories.
+Maracaibo, the capital of Zulia, has forged a distinctive identity shaped by its foundational geographic isolation, its port history, and its role in the oil economy—factors that have fostered in its inhabitants a strong regional pride and a unique way of understanding the world.

-Far from being a merely nostalgic narrative, the exhibition unfolds as a kind of visual essay in which Garza’s and Vinck’s practices are understood as ways of sensing belonging, confronting loss, and affirming cultural continuity.
-The visual territory that emerges—undulating, as the title suggests—invites an expanded temporality and bears witness to an exercise grounded in the dynamics of memory and exile, one that organizes itself through fragmentation, thus opening the possibility of inhabiting time from another sensibility.
+Far from constructing a merely nostalgic narrative, the exhibition unfolds as a kind of visual essay, where Garza’s and Vinck’s practices are understood as ways of feeling belonging, embracing loss, and affirming cultural continuity.
+The visual territory that emerges—undulating, as its title suggests—invites an expanded temporality and bears witness to an exercise grounded in the dynamics of memory and exile.
+This exercise, organized from the fragmentary, opens the possibility of inhabiting time through another kind of sensitivity.

 - Noelia Portela